Component Architecture

 The CONFIG_SCHEMA

-data validation library.
-This allows the YAML to be parsed and converted to a Python object and performs
+validation library.
+This allows the YAML to be parsed and converted to a Python object and performs strong validation

 import esphome.config_validation as cv